 Pinkenba's wharf facilities were expanded in 1942, and intensified in the postwar years.
 Notable events were the construction of the BP refinery on Bulwer Island in the 1960s, cement and clinker plants on Bulwer Island in the next decade, and a line of wharves along Pinkenba for petroleum products (BP and Shell), fertiliser, bulk grain and bulk liquids.
 Further down-river in Myrteltown, the RAN had a defence station.
 The heritage-registered remains are in the reserve at the end of Gannon Road.

 Meeandah, with a railway station west of Pinkenba, and Myrtletown in the opposite direction, were treated as separate suburbs but are now localities in Pinkenba.

 Pinkenba's residential area is a few compact streets north-west of the railway station.
-It has a few shops, the Pinkenba Hotel and the primary school (enrolment 12 students, 2007).
+It has a few shops and the Pinkenba Hotel, but after its primary school's enrolments fell to six students at the end of 2008 the school was mothballed and then formally closed at the end of 2010.
 The war memorial in Eagle Farm Road near the hotel is listed on the Queensland heritage register.
 The census populations have been:

 Jennifer Munro, Fighting turtles: the life and times of the children who have attended Pinkenba State School No. 200, Pinkenba, Pinkenba State School, 2002